-Images are graphical resources that can be accessed with a call to ej.microui.display.Image.createImage() .
+Images are graphical resources that can be accessed with a call to ej.microui.display.Image.getImage() or ej.microui.display.ResourceImage.loadImage() .
 To be displayed, these images have to be converted from their source format to the display raw format.
 The conversion can either be done at: